tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 And again.

-Behind me, a boy dropped to the ground, pooling crimson seeping around him.
+Behind me, a boy dropped to the ground, pooling crimson seeping around around his head.

+*Was I going to end up like that?*

 It wouldn't stop.

 It wouldn't fucking stop.
-Above me, the lights were flickering.
+Above me, blinding lights flickerered.
 I watched them, dazedly, blood spilling from my lips.
 I remember my head hit the desk, and it was still there, still leeching inside of me.
 It was going to fucking kill me.

 It wouldn't stop.

 Next to me, a girl was trying to pry her earpieces off by dragging her head against the wood of her desk.
 I tried to copy her, but the thing only grew louder, a shrill, intense wail in my skull.

+Until my head was tipped back, my eyes squeezed shut.

+I was begging, my tears felt thicker, salty blood on my lips.

 *It was never going to fucking—*